Barriers to entry: Market structure

 A structural barrier to entry is a cost incurred by new entrants to a market that is caused by inherent industry conditions, such as upfront capital investment, economies of scale and network effects.
 For example, the cost to develop a factory and obtain the initial capital required for manufacturing can be seen as a structural barrier to entry.

 A strategic barrier to entry is a cost incurred by new entrants that is artificially created or enhanced by existing firms.
 This could take the form of exclusive contracts, whether supply or demand-side, or through price manipulation in non-competitive markets.

 A market with perfect competition features zero barriers to entry.
 Under perfect competition firms are unable to control prices, and produce similar or identical goods.
 This means that firms cannot operate strategic barriers to entry.

 Perfect competition implies no economies of scale; this means that structural barriers to entry are also not possible under perfect competition.

 Monopolistic competition can allow for medium barriers to entry.
 Because the enterprises can earn their short-term revenue through innovation and marketing new products to push the price higher than average costs and marginal costs, barriers to entry can be made higher.
 However, due to the low cost of the information in monopolistic competition, the barrier of entry is lower than in oligopolies or monopolies as new entrants come.

 An Oligopoly will typically see high barriers to entry, due to the size of the existing enterprises and the competitive advantages gained from that size.
 These competitive advantages could arise from economies of scale, but are also commonly associated with the excess capacity of capital held by incumbent firms, which allows them to engage in temporarily loss-inducing behaviour to force any potential competitor out of the market.

 The distinguishing characteristic of a duopoly is a market featuring solely two firms.
 Competition in a duopoly can vary due to what is being set in the market: price or quantity (see Cournot competition and Bertrand competition).
 It is generally agreed that a duopoly will feature higher barriers to entry than an oligopoly, as firms within a duopoly have a greater potential for absolute advantage with respect to demand.

 A market with a monopolistic firm will often have very high to absolute barriers to entry.
 The incumbent firm can obtain tremendous profits through a pure monopoly market, therefore there are very large incentives for the creation of strategic barriers, as they want to continue to earn excess profits in the short and long term.
 These barriers can take several forms, including cost advantage, advertising, and strategic reaction in the form of temporary deviation from equilibrium behaviour.

+Barriers to entry in non-economic areas

+For political parties the electoral threshold is a barrier to entry to the political competition.
+One dataset with barriers to entry to the political competition by country is the "Barriers to parties" indicator in V-Dem Democracy indices.